Infusing Theory of Mind into Socially Intelligent LLM Agents: Experiments

 \paragraph{\ours{} outperforms the baselines.} Tables~\ref{tab:exp1-all} and~\ref{tab:exp1-hard} present the performance of models on the \texttt{all} and \texttt{hard} subsets of the Sotopia test set, respectively.
 On both subsets, \ours{} consistently outperforms all other model variants across the relationship, knowledge, and goal completion dimensions.
-Moreover, \ours{} performs competitively with a strong GPT-5-nano baseline (Base+MS in Table~\ref{tab:exp1-hard}), even though GPT-5-nano surpasses Qwen2.5-7B on several general reasoning benchmarks \citep{livebench, llm-stats}.
+Moreover, \ours{} performs competitively with a strong GPT-5-nano baseline (Base+MS in Table~\ref{tab:exp1-hard-gpt}), even though GPT-5-nano surpasses Qwen2.5-7B on several general reasoning benchmarks \citep{livebench, llm-stats}.
 Specifically, \ours{} (and even slightly more FT+MS) substantially outperforms GPT-5 nano on the relationship dimension, indicating it generates utterances with better sensitivity to the other partner's feelings.
-Compared to the best base model variant (Base+MS), \ours{} achieves score improvements of 16.8\% and 6.6\% on both datasets for 3B and 7B models, respectively, averaged across the \texttt{all} and \texttt{hard} sets.
+Compared to the best base model variant (Base+MS), \ours{} achieves score improvements of 16.8\%, 6.6\%, and 23.45\% on both datasets for the Qwen2.5-3B, 7B, and Llama-3.1 models, respectively, averaged across the \texttt{all} and \texttt{hard} sets.

 \paragraph{Mental-state conditioning improves relationship modeling.} We observe that models that generate utterances without explicit mental-state conditioning (Base and FT+Uttr) perform significantly worse on the relationship dimension than models that use mental-state representations (Base+MS, FT+MS, and \ours{}).
-This may suggest that explicitly considering the partner agent's mental state can help the target agent preserve a positive relationship with them.
-Training on utterances alone (FT+Uttr) generally improves the knowledge and goal scores compared to the Base models on \texttt{all} split.
-The improvement in goal completion is unsurprising given that our fine-tuned models are supervised to maximize goal completion.
-However, this goal-directed behavior may come at the expense of interpersonal sensitivity, as indicated in its lower relationship scores compared to models conditioned on mental states. \paragraph{Fine-tuning on mental states does not hurt utterance effectiveness.} Training the model only on mental states (FT+MS) could potentially decrease its general generation ability.
-However, our fine-tuned model is still able to produce reasonably effective utterances, achieving higher goal and relationship scores than the base models across both splits. \ours{}, trained to jointly improve the prediction of latent mental states and the corresponding appropriate utterances, achieves the best of both worlds, effectively maintaining relationships, knowledge seeking, and goal-oriented behavior.
+This suggests that explicitly considering the partner agent's mental state can help the target agent preserve a positive relationship with them.
+Training on utterances alone (FT+Uttr) generally improves the knowledge and goal scores compared to Base models on \texttt{all}.
+The improvement in goal completion is expected, given that our fine-tuned models are trained to maximize goal completion.
+Yet, this goal-directed behavior may come at the expense of interpersonal sensitivity, as indicated in its lower relationship scores compared to models conditioned on mental states.